 Today, Huancavelica’s 49,000 residents shoulder this toxic burden on a daily basis, and about 19,000 are at risk of mercury, lead and arsenic exposure inside of their homes.

-Over 50% of the houses in the city are constructed of adobe made from local, contaminated soil.
+Almost 50% of the houses in the city are constructed of adobe made from local, contaminated soil.
 Our research has demonstrated that these homes contain levels of these heavy metals above screening levels.
 In addition, there is off gassing of elemental mercury from the walls of many of these homes.
 Residents are exposed to these toxins through ingestion of particle-bound heavy metals released from the walls and floors as dust, and through inhalation of mercury vapors.